Yosemite Elopement Photographer & Locations Guide – Updated for 2025

 • August 17 to October 27 – Saturdays, Sundays and Holidays Only from 5am to 4pm.

+Timed entry detils for 2025 have not yet been released.
 Visit Yosemite’s Timed Entry page for all the details.
 Of course, if you have a ceremony permit, you may bypass the timed entry requirement.
 You can also enter before 5am or after 4pm on timed entry days.

 How much does it cost to elope in Yosemite?